Butakus/Roberto/README.md

 ## TODOs
 This will never end.
 What will be next?
-* Add install script to copy Arduino libs into sketchbook directory.

 * Finish documentation for current software.
 * Add a "doc" directory with API information and datasheets.
 * Add libraries for different sensors.